AdobeDocs/document-services/src/pages/use-cases/page-content/agreements-and-contracts/loan-documents-workflows.md

 ###  Scenario

 A borrower applies for a loan.
 When they submit the loan application and supporting documents, the backend system converts uploaded documents to PDF format, compresses the files, and OCRs any scanned PDFs.
 Data is extracted from the uploaded documents and stored in a database.
 The borrower is then presented with a preview of the loan package as an embedded PDF and can add comments directly in case there are any questions to resolve with the loan officer.
-After application review and approval, the final loan documents are sent for signature using Adobe Sign
+After application review and approval, the final loan documents are sent for signature using Adobe Acrobat Sign

 ### Building this Solution